 Capital improvements to the nation’s water infrastructure have remained a key element of the Bipartisan Infrastructure Law, even as Congress has debated the Biden administration’s plan.
 The federal funding gaps that have long plagued communities and private operations seeking to upgrade their areas of water and wastewater systems may now be bridged, with a proposed $8 billion improvement for Western water-related infrastructure and a $55 billion investment in clean drinking water — the largest such investment in U.S. history.

 In addition to digging up and replacing pipes, the infrastructure plan also aims to look ahead, with investments in cybersecurity and protection against attacks on these and other vital components of our everyday lives.
 It also seeks to modernize water systems in rural and disadvantaged communities.

 This increase in federal funding will come with an increase in scrutiny for the municipalities and operators of the nation’s water infrastructure.
 Processes and systems that may have worked for incremental projects won’t adapt, and they certainly won’t match the expectations of regulators or the public.
-You’ll need to provide:
+For captial water infrastructure improvements, you’ll need to provide:

-- Proof of the efficiency and value of projects
+- Proof of the efficiency and value of water and wastewater projects

 - Complete transparency into the stewardship of funds

 - Proof of job creation, socioeconomic impact, and sustainability success

 - Accountability for every project task, dollar, and outcome